 Patience is the number one key when dealing with the little ones.
 We don’t have to coerce kids to do what they don’t want to do.
 We absolutely advised parents against disciplining their children when things get out of hand during a photoshoot.
 It should be a fun and rewarding experience for all, so no one should be upset.
 This is the time where your children can get messy, dynamic and spontaneous for our camera to capture their personality.

-Yong En recalls this incident where, “There was a kid who wasn’t keen on having his photos taken, then I saw that his bag is pinned with minecraft badges… so I figured he must like it… I asked him about it and he started opening up.
-The rest of the shoot in the botanic gardens became me and him out in a minecraft world attacking minecraft monsters.
-It was really fun!”
+We recalled this incident where a kid who wasn’t keen on having his photos taken, then we saw that his bag was pinned with minecraft badges… so we figured he must like it… we asked him about it and he started opening up.
+The rest of the shoot in the botanic gardens became us playing in a minecraft world attacking minecraft monsters.
+It was really fun!

 It worked and sometimes we need just to pay closer attention to get the children’s.